mandober/rust-debrief/meta/about-rust.md

 > _"A programming language is low level when its concepts require attention to the irrelevant"._

-## Language Characteristics
+## Features
+- compiled: compiling to multiple targets, including wasm, asm
+- self-hosting compiler written in Rust, rustc, using LLVM as back end
+- C like sytax
+- concurrent, system threads (green threads also available in crates)
+- UTF-8 encoded strings
+- FFI
+- performance is comparable to C++
-- compiled
+- zero cost abstractions

+## Guarantees
 - guaranteed memory safety
-- safe by default (option for unsafe)
 - no data races
-- no dangling, wild pointers, null pointers
+- no dangling or wild or null pointers
-- performance is comparable to C++
-- compiling to wasm, etc.
-- self-hosting compiler written in Rust, rustc, using LLVM as back end
-- foreign function interface (FFI)
+- safe by default (optional unsafety)

+## !Features (absent concepts)
+- no GC
+- no null
+- no exceptions
+- not oo
+- no classes, no fn overloading

+- The standard library, can be avoided
+- small runtime code
-- built-in unit and integrated testing
-- assertions via macros
+- built-in unit and integrated testing, assertions via macros
 - operator overloading
 - meta elements: macros, attributes
 - favors stack allocation
 - lazy evaluation
-- zero cost abstractions
 - concurrency
 - atomics
 - multi-paradigms: functional, imperative, structured, generic
 - module system: crates, modules
 - expressive
 - manual memory management (no garbage collection)
 - Option type (no null)
 - Result type (no exceptions)

-- Typing discipline: static, strong, inferred, nominal, linear
+- Typing discipline: static, strong, inferred, linear
 - static
 - strongly typed
 - Hindley-Milner typing